PBPowerballTax

 Last updated:

-State tax can swing the final take-home on a $1 billion Powerball jackpot by more than $100 million.
-This comparison uses the same gross $600M cash payout and applies New York (10.9% + 3.876% NYC) vs Florida (0%) to show exactly how much the state rate moves the needle.
+State tax materially changes the final take-home on a $1 billion Powerball jackpot.
+This comparison uses the same estimated cash payout and applies New York State (10.9%) vs Florida (0%).
+NYC, Yonkers, residency credits, and nonresident filing rules are intentionally not modeled.

 $1B cash prize: tax line-by-line